 Dolphins swim very fast and I didn’t have enough time to get the composition exactly how I wanted right on camera.
 Therefore, I had to crop the image a bit to get the framing I wanted.

 Once I was happy with the composition It was time to get the image ready.
-I tweaked a bit the clarity, highlights shadows, and white balance and the end result was a much clearer and sharper image.
+I tweaked a bit the clarity, highlights shadows, and white balance and the end result was much clearer and sharper image.
 Something I was very happy with.

 A bit of background: There are different editing software options out there and each one offers different levels of flexibility.
 For many years I’ve been using a combination of Lightroom and Photoshop from Adobe to do the bulk of my editing and Silver Efex Pro for my black and white and colour conversions.